-- Too much Work: An employee feels overburdened with a disproportionate chunk of work which renders him unable to perform his duties well and punctually.
+- Too Much Work: An employee feels overburdened with a disproportionate chunk of work, which renders him unable to perform his duties well and punctually.

-- Lack of Clarity in Work: An employee flounders at work due to lack of clarity on his various tasks.
+- Lack of Clarity in Work: An employee flounders at work due to a lack of clarity on his various tasks.

 - Favoritism: These refer to unfair practices that favor one worker over another.

-- Mistrust: This deals with an employee resorting to micromanaging everything, displaying mistrust in a coworker’s capabilities.
+- Mistrust: This deals with an employee resorting to micromanaging everything, displaying mistrust in a co-worker’s capabilities.

 - Miscommunication: Free flow of information is withheld or information is provided only on a “need-to-know” basis.
 This can be demotivating as it proves that the boss or organization does not fully trust its employees to share all available information on a project.

-- Listen and get involved: Listen to the said and the unsaid.
+- Listen and Get Involved: Listen to the said, and the unsaid.
 Body language can speak volumes about the atmosphere in an organization, read it and do the needful, if it needs correction.

-- Promote Teamwork: Teamwork is the way to go, pitting one against the other can only be counterproductive.
+- Promote Teamwork: Teamwork is the way to go, pitting one employee against the other can only be counterproductive.